Fairouz is a Sudanese and Swiss artist and a creative director who currently lives and works in Geneva.

 Today she remains fascinated by the infinite diversity of life and by how we choose to treat each other – especially those we view as ‘other’.
 She hopes to cross the bridges we build between us, build stronger bridges where she can, and understand why some bridges simply aren’t there.

-From 2014-2019, the photographer Cedric Bregnard was her mentor.
+Between 2014 and 2019, the photographer Cedric Bregnard was her mentor.
 She is currently pursuing an MFA at the Glasgow School of Art.